Last updated

 └── dates.js

-• getSharpHours retrieves the sharp hours that exist within the availability time slot.
-It uses the findBookingUnitBoundaries function.
+- getSharpHours retrieves the sharp hours that exist within the availability time slot.
+It uses the getBoundaries function and passes in hard-coded 1 hour time increments.

-• the function passed as nextBoundaryFn by default is findNextBoundary.
-The findNextBoundary function increments the current boundary by a predefined value.
+- the function passed as nextBoundaryFn is findNextBoundary.
+The findNextBoundary function increments the current boundary by a predefined value, both for custom time units and for the default ones – day and hour.

 export const findNextBoundary = (